Get a head start on financial literacy with these 7 fundamental terms.

 Typically, CDs give you a higher interest rate on your deposit than even high-interest savings accounts, so if you have some money set aside that you won’t need to touch for a while, this could be a good way to grow it with very little effort.

 7. FICO score

 Your "FICO" score is just another name for your credit score.
 It is a test of creditworthiness.
 It looks at your debt repayment history, your credit mix, the length of your credit history, how many credit cards and loans you have open, and how many new credit cards or loans you have opened recently.

-There are three main credit bureaus (Equifax, TransUnion, and Experian) that all calculate your score a little bit differently, and the FICO score is an average of all three.
+There are three main credit bureaus (Equifax, TransUnion, and Experian) that all calculate your score a little bit differently.

-Get your credit scores and reports from all three credit bureaus at myFICO.com.
+You can boost and get access to your FICO score and report through a free credit monitoring service like Experian Boost™.
 Keeping track of your FICO score and ensuring that it's looking its best will help you qualify for higher loans, lower interest on your payments, and let you access a host of other essential finance products and services.